Think Proprioceptively: State-Grounded Visual Token Selection for VLA Policies: Related Work

 \textbf{Vision-Language Feature Extraction.} VLA systems differ in how vision-language backbone outputs are presented to the action head.
-Some methods pass dense token sets directly, as in $\pi_0$~\cite{black2024pi0}, $\pi_{0.5}$~\cite{black2025pi05}, and FLOWER~\cite{reuss2025flower}.
-This choice preserves fine-grained information but increases computation at the action head.
-Other methods apply token aggregation before control.
-CogACT~\cite{li2024cogact} reduces the token set through compression, and DiT-Block~\cite{dasari2024ditpi}, OTTER~\cite{huang2025otter}, and LightVLA~\cite{jiang2025lightvla} use pooling-style reductions that connect to a broader literature on token reduction~\cite{rao2021dynamicvit,ryoo2021tokenlearner}.
-Across these designs, the robot's proprioceptive state is typically not part of the representation that drives which vision-language tokens are retained, even though robot configuration can change which scene elements are relevant for spatially grounded actions.
+Some pass dense token sets directly, as in $\pi_0$~\cite{black2024pi0}, $\pi_{0.5}$~\cite{black2025pi05}, and FLOWER~\cite{reuss2025flower}, preserving fine-grained information but increasing computation.
+Others aggregate tokens before control: CogACT~\cite{li2024cogact} compresses the set, while DiT-Block~\cite{dasari2024ditpi}, OTTER~\cite{huang2025otter}, and LightVLA~\cite{jiang2025lightvla} apply pooling-style reductions that inherit from the broader token-reduction literature~\cite{rao2021dynamicvit,ryoo2021tokenlearner}.
+These methods span a spectrum from indiscriminate aggregation, which reduces tokens without regard to task content, to guided selection that conditions retention on an external signal.

-\textbf{Proprioceptive Encoding and Entry.} Prior work integrates proprioception with different encodings and entry points. $\pi_{0.5}$ encodes proprioception as text and prepends it to the VLM input sequence, which aligns it with pretrained token embeddings.
-GR00T-N1~\cite{nvidia2024groot} and SmolVLA~\cite{shukor2025smolvla} instead use multilayer perceptrons to project proprioception into the VLM feature space, which increases representational flexibility but can introduce mismatch relative to pretrained token features.
-FLOWER \cite{reuss2025flower} conditions the action head directly on proprioceptive inputs, bypassing the backbone.
+\textbf{Proprioceptive Encoding and Entry.} Prior work integrates proprioception with different encodings and entry points. $\pi_{0.5}$~\cite{black2025pi05} serializes proprioception as text before VLM input, whereas \ours{} maps discretized state bins directly to VLM vocabulary IDs.
+GR00T-N1~\cite{nvidia2024groot} and SmolVLA~\cite{shukor2025smolvla} instead project proprioception with multilayer perceptrons into the VLM feature space, which increases representational flexibility but can introduce mismatch relative to pretrained token features.
+FLOWER~\cite{reuss2025flower} conditions the action head directly on proprioceptive inputs, bypassing the backbone, and some single-system VLAs such as CogACT~\cite{li2024cogact} omit explicit proprioceptive input entirely.
+Encoding and entry point co-vary in the literature: MLP-encoded state is almost always fed to the action head, token-form state enters the VLM, and proprio-free designs cluster among single-system policies.
+This coupling has historically been treated as a fixed architectural package rather than as two independent design axes.